bbauska/JS-Notes4Pros/README.md

 2
 *// true*
 != &apos;1&apos;
-In the sample above, 1 is **false** because, a primitive number type is being compared to a char value.
+In the sample above, 1 is <b>false</b> because, a primitive number type is being compared to a char value.
 Therefore, the JavaScript engine doesn&apos;t care about the datatype of the R.H.S value.